Wowowee: Wowowillie and Wowowin

 TV5 announced the newest noontime variety show Wowowillie.
 It premiered on January 26, 2013, but the show was cancelled on October 12, 2013, due to the early retirement from television of Willie Revillame as well as poor ratings of the show.

 In March 2015, GMA Network announced the comeback of Willie Revillame to Philippine television and to GMA Network via his newest Sunday afternoon variety show, Wowowin.
 Wowowin, produced by Revillame's WBR Entertainment Productions, premiered on May 10, 2015, nationwide and worldwide via GMA Pinoy TV.
 The hashtag #Wowowin trended on Twitter nationwide through the night.

 Controversies

 ULTRA stampede

 On February 4, 2006, Wowowee was to hold its first anniversary show at the ULTRA stadium when a stampede occurred at 6:00 a.m.
-PST.
+PST resulting in 73 deaths and around 800 injuries.
 The show was set to air at 1:00 until 2:30 in the afternoon.

 The incident was dramatized and investigated in the GMA Network-produced docudrama series, Case Unclosed as their 18th episode.
 The episode was aired on February 5, 2009, 3 years later after the incident.